-Tomorrow marks the 37th anniversary of one of my favourite Celtic games of all time.
+Today marks the 43rd anniversary of one of my favourite Celtic games of all time.
 In an excerpt taken from the book, Ten Men Won The League, we take a look back at a memorable game from 1978.
 These were still the days of drinking alcohol in the ground and open terracings.
-A more violent, but very exciting time, when Argentina basked in the title of world champions, John Travolta and Olivia Newton-John had their Summer Nights and Starsky and Hutch were compulsive viewing on Saturday nights….
+A more violent, but very exciting time, when Argentina basked in the title of world champions, John Travolta and Olivia Newton-John had their Summer Nights and Starsky and Hutch were compulsive viewing on Saturday nights…

 The first Old Firm fixture of the season was always a highly anticipated affair, but this one was even more keenly awaited than usual.
 As both clubs had appointed new managers in old adversaries Billy McNeill and John Greig, this ensured it was to be a fascinating confrontation between the two sides who were expected to fight it out for the league title.